 - The Project Management Context and Processes and Methodologies

 - Project Integration Management

 - Project Risk Management

 You cannot enrol in this subject if you have successfully completed any of the following subject(s) because they are considered academically equivalent:

 No special requirements

+Organisations today commonly use a project approach to manage a wide range of strategic initiatives.
+From small business projects to ones spanning hundreds of people, multiple organisations, countries, languages and cultures, projects are increasingly at the foundation of organisational change.
 This subject examines the concepts, issues and challenges that are critical for implementing, maintaining and completing projects successfully.
-The reasons behind contemporary organisations move towards a project approach are considered and the common methodologies, tools and techniques of project management are critically evaluated.
-Students will examine the Project Management Body of Knowledge and its knowledge areas from a strategic perspective and evaluate how an organisation's individual industry, culture, structure and objectives, may influence the project management approach taken.
+The reasons behind contemporary organisations move towards a project approach are considered and the common methodologies tools and techniques of project management are critically evaluated.
+Students will examine the Project Management Body of Knowledge (PMBOK) and the key knowledge areas of project management from a strategic perspective and evaluate how an organisation's individual industry, culture, structure and objectives, may influence the project management approach taken.
 Students will study the risks and challenges that emerge in project management and the tools that have been developed to address these.

 - Assignment 1 - Individual (20-30%)